 PoE Status Enable or disable the PoE function on corresponding ports.
 A port can supply power to the PD when its status is enable.
 PoE Priority Select the priority level (High, Middle, Low) for the corresponding port.
 When the supply power exceeds the system power limit, the switch will power off PDs on low-priority ports to ensure stable running of other PDs.
-Power Limit (0.1 w-30 w) Specify the maximum power the corresponding port can supply.
-The following options are provided: Class 1 : The maximum power that the port can supply is 4 W. Class 2 : The maximum power that the port can supply is 7 W. Class 3 : The maximum power that the port can supply is 15.4 W. Class 4 : The maximum power that the port can supply is 30 W. Manual: You can enter a value manually.
+Power Limit (0.1 w-60 w) Specify the maximum power the corresponding port can supply.
+The following options are provided: Auto: The maximum power that the port can supply will be adjusted automatically.
+Class 1: The maximum power that the port can supply is 4 W. Class 2: The maximum power that the port can supply is 7 W. Class 3: The maximum power that the port can supply is 15.4 W. Class 4: The maximum power that the port can supply is 30 W. Class 5: The maximum power that the port can supply is 45 W. Class 6: The maximum power that the port can supply is 60 W. Manual: You can enter a value manually.
 Power (w) Displays the real-time power supply of the port.
 Current (mA) Displays the real-time current of the port.
 Voltage (v) Displays the real-time voltage of the port.
 PD Class Displays the class which the linked PD belongs to.
 Power Status Displays the real-time power status of the port.